Injury Attorneys | Restoring LivesTM

 After hundreds of injuries and 27 confirmed deaths, thousands of lawsuits have now been filed over IVC filters, with a majority of them targeting two specific manufacturers: C. R. Bard and Cook Medical.
 Nearly 300 complaints have been combined from 11 districts in a multi-district litigation (MDL) against Cook, which is expected to begin in federal court in Indiana late in 2016.
 Another 200 or more suits against Bard are moving toward trial in a separate MDL action in Arizona.
 As of November 2016, there are over 1,000 pending IVC lawsuits in the MDL.

 Allegations against filter manufacturers claim that Bard and Cook are responsible for negligence, knowingly manufacturing a defective product, and continuing to sell IVC filters without warning the public or the medical community of its risks.
 There are six devices in particular that stand at the focal point of IVC lawsuits across the country:

-A major problem with IVC filters is that they were designed to be a temporary solution for at-risk patients (e.g. those who have just had a stroke or undergone surgery).
-The idea was that they would be inserted while the risk of PE to a patient was great, and then removed a short time later.
+A major problem with IVC filters is that they were designed to be a temporary solution for at-risk patients (e.g., those who have just had a stroke or undergone surgery).
+The idea was that they would be inserted while the risk of PE to a patient was high and then removed a short time later.

-In one study, it was found that doctors made plans to remove the device from less than one-third of patients undergoing the procedure.
-Some of those plans were not followed up, and even for those with a planned removal, more than 25% of the devices could not be safely retrieved.
+In one study, researchers discovered that doctors made plans to remove the device from less than one-third of patients undergoing the procedure.
+Some of those plans were not followed through, and even for those with a planned removal, more than 25% of the devices could not be safely retrieved.
 This “temporary” device became permanent in more than 80% of the patients studied.